Developers build single-story, single-family detached housing units in multifamily communities to rent at premiums over multistory projects.

 Reduced housing production relative to increasing demographic demand resulted in rising home prices.
-With stagnant wages, growing student loan debt, and minimal savings, many millennials are priced out of the for-sale market, driving demand higher for SFD rentals.
+With stagnant wages, significant student loan debt, and minimal savings, many millennials are priced out of the for-sale market, driving demand higher for SFD rentals.
 In addition, higher management costs for scattered SFD portfolios on individual lots led developers to create SFD rental communities.

 Now a newer segment of the market focuses on building horizontal, single-story SFD units on a single plat in multifamily communities to rent at premiums over multistory rental projects.
 Various factors underlie the new horizontal multifamily detached (HMFD) development niche.

 In order for it to be affordable to build an adequate number of units to realize both development and management efficiencies, HMFD developments tend to be in the range of 150 to 200 units.
-Because units are small—600 to 1,200 square feet (56 to 112 sq m)—and one story, project sites for that scale are about 12 to 15 acres (5 to 6 ha) and yield densities of about 13 units per acre (33 per ha).
+Because units are small—600 to 1,200 square feet (56 to 112 sq m)—and one-story, project sites for that scale are about 12 to 15 acres (5 to 6 ha) and yield densities of about 13 units per acre (33 per ha).
 Developers aim for economy rather than density, so they are looking for land cheap enough for a project rather than to achieve a density target.

 To find developable land of that size at land prices low enough to enable competitive market rents, developers have built HMFD projects in peripheral areas about 18 miles (30 km) from city cores, although Phoenix-based Christopher Todd Communities at Stadium in Glendale is only 13 miles (21 km) from downtown Phoenix.
 While the HMFD niche blossomed around Phoenix, the epicenter of HMFDs, it has spread across the Southwest and Southeast to cities like Tucson, Dallas, Denver, and Tampa.